 Our Statement of Values is available online at: www.toolambaps.vic.edu.au

-Engagement strategies
+Wellbeing and engagement strategies

-Toolamba Primary School has developed a range of strategies to promote engagement, positive behaviour and respectful relationships for all students in our school.
-We acknowledge that some students may need extra social, emotional or educational support at school, and that the needs of students will change over time as they grow and learn.
+Toolamba Primary School has developed a range of strategies to promote engagement, an inclusive and safe environment, positive behaviour, and respectful relationships for all students in our school.
+We recognise the importance of student friendships and peer support in helping children and students feel safe and less isolated We acknowledge that some students may need extra social, emotional or educational support at school, and that the needs of students will change over time as they grow and learn.

 A summary of the whole of school, targeted and individual engagement strategies used by our school is included below: